dsprovider/chatGPT-resume_joboffer_parser/README.md

 - PDF Processing: the tool reads PDF files (resumes and job offers) using the PyMuPDF library to extract their text content

 - ChatGPT Parsing: the extracted text is then sent to ChatGPT, which parses it based on the prompt instructions provided

+- Token Tracking: the script records the token usage for each ChatGPT API call, including completion tokens, prompt tokens, and total tokens.

 - Structured Output: parsed information is exported into JSON files, organized into the specified sections